Welcome to Sacred Fools Theater Company, est. 1997

 At the end of the show, you vote for the three stories that you would like to see continue on to next Saturday night, where their subsequent episodes will then be pitted against two completely new storylines.

 Each week's serials could live on for weeks... or be quietly smothered in their sleep – it’s up to you.
-But whichever pieces you vote for, one thing is for certain - by the end of the evening, you will be a Serial killer.
+But whichever pieces you vote for, one thing is for certain - by the end of the evening, you will be a Serial Killer.

 PLAYOFFS 'n' PRIZES!